A: Young Atlas Jack Austin

 Following the end of the war Jack and Kathleen returned to Bradford.
 Jack resumed work at the Post Office and continued wrestling.
 Opponents included many who were, or went on to become, the biggest names in post war wrestling, amongst them champions Sonny Wallis, Jack Dempsey, Tony Lawrence and Tommy Mann.

 Jack’s son, John, has been told of a time he was taken to the wrestling when he was only three or four years old, “I was found wandering about the changing rooms.
 Dad was apparently getting changed for his bout, and I was taken to the ring to see if anyone claimed me.”
-When he was older John would accompany his father to the Windsor Swimming Baths when he was wrestling and recalls the “quite vicious female spectators.”
+When he was older John would accompany his father to the Windsor Swimming Baths when he was wrestling and recalled the “quite vicious female spectators.”

 Jack continued wrestling until 1952, retiring when he was thirty-five years old.
 Daughter Brenda recalled that he earned five guineas a match, which was good money.

 In 2000, aged 83, Jack and Kathleen moved from Bradford to Fort William.
 The couple remained active with Kathleen working in a charity shop for five years.
+Jack died in 2013, aged 96.

 We would like to thank Jack and Kathleen's family for their help in preserving another corner of our wrestling heritage.